Viktor-Bor/machnak/README.md

 # machnak
-Traffic sniffer for macOs, for ethical purpose only.
+Traffic sniffer in macOs environment, for ethical purpose only.